 When Florida Forever funding is appropriated by the Legislature, it is distributed by the Florida Department of Environmental Protection to a number of state agencies and programs to purchase public lands in the form of parks, trails, forests, wildlife management areas and more.
 All of these lands are held in trust for the residents of Florida.
 Pursuant to 259.105(3) F.S. the funding allocation to agencies is:

 Division of Recreation and Parks - 1.5%

 Office of Greenways and Trails - 1.5%

 Florida Recreation Development Assistance Program (FRDAP) - 2%

 Florida Fish and Wildlife Conservation Commission - 1.5%

 Water Management Districts - 30%

-This percentage distribution has not been used since FY 2010-11.
-The Legislature did not appropriate funds in FY 2011-12, FY 2013-14, or FY 2017-18.
-The other FY appropriations were funded by the Legislature with specific proviso language and not the percentage distribution.
+This percentage distribution has not been appropriated by the Legislature since State Fiscal Year (FY) 2010-11.
+Appropriations were funded by the Legislature with specific proviso language and not the percentage distribution outlined above.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.